bryanmcnett/hexprism/README.md

 DownTriangle down = {maxX, maxY, -(minX+minY)}
 ```

-You still have the benefit of needing to read only 3 values from memory per object before the vast majority of objects
+You still have the benefit of needing to read only 3 values from memory per object most of the time, which is
-are trivially rejected, which is nicer than an AABB's 4.
-This is reminiscent of the [7-Sided AABB](http://www.github.com/bryanmcnett/aabo) and I guess you could call it a 5-Sided AABB.
+nicer than an AABB's 4.
+This is reminiscent of the [7-Sided AABB](http://www.github.com/bryanmcnett/aabo) and I guess
+you could call it a 5-Sided AABB.